Social Security

 Claim strategy, not guesswork.

 The 62-67-70 decision.
+The FERS supplement interaction.
 Spousal and survivor benefits.
-The WEP and GPO rules that changed in 2025.
+The WEP and GPO rules that changed in January 2025.
 The full claiming framework for federal employees.

 The numbers that matter most